Tiendil/blog.feeds.fun/content/posts/2026-001-december-2025-in-feeds-fun/en.md

 - `2.5M` news entries were loaded.
 - `49` new users registered.
-- `~16.1 minutes / month` spent reading news by an average active user.
+- `~16.1 minutes/month` spent reading news by an average active user.

 ## Stay Connected